jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ### Patterns and arpeggios

+It's worth practicing scales in the following patterns.
+They sound good, it's more interesting than just playing ascending and descending, and a lot of melodies incorporate these patterns.
 - Thirds: Ascending thirds up and down, then descending thirds up and down
 - 3-note diatonic arpeggios: ascending up and down, then descending up and down
 - Cyclical quadruplets (3123, 3213, 1321, 1231)